sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator/README.md

 ### 3. Settings for HomeBrokerAPI project

 - **Project properties -> Outup -> XML documentation file path:** Set the path to the folder you'd like to have the API documentation file.
-- **appsettings.json:** Finde the key "DatabaseConnStr" and configure your connection string to the API database (dbhomebrokerapi).
+- **appsettings.json:** Edit the key "DatabaseConnStr" and configure your connection string to the API database (dbhomebrokerapi).

 ```json
 "ConnectionStrings": {